• Skip to primary navigation

 Have Your Kids Help with these Chocolate Covered PB Balls

-Replace the chocolate and shortening with CandiQuick from the grocery store.
-I like to add just a couple block of the CandiQuick at a time and heat in the microwave for 15 second intervals and stir.
+🔸You can replace the chocolate and shortening with CandiQuick from the grocery store.
+I like to add just a couple of blocks of the CandiQuick at a time, heat in the microwave for 15-second intervals, and stir.
 The heat from the side of the glass cup when you stir helps melt it as well.
 DON’T OVERHEAT.
-I use a little at a time as it will harden on you and it can be messier to remelt again.
+I use a little at a time, as it will harden on you, and it can be messier to remelt again.

 What to do if the chocolate is too thick?